-Customer's sole and exclusive remedy under this limited warranty shall be product repair or replacement as provided herein.
-Implied warranties, including warranties of merchantability or fitness for a particular purpose, are limited to one year on the appliance and five years on the sealed system, or the shortest period allowed by law.
-Seller shall not be liable for incidental or consequential damages.
-Some states and provinces do not allow the exclusion or limitation of incidental or consequential damages, or limitation on the duration of implied warranties of merchantability or fitness, so these exclusions or limitations may not apply to you.
+Customer's sole and exclusive remedy under this limited warranty shall be product repair as provided herein.
+Implied warranties, including warranties of merchantability or fitness for a particular purpose, are limited to one year or the shortest period allowed by law.
+Sears shall not be liable for incidental or consequential damages.
+Some states and provinces do not allow the exclusion or limitation of incidental or consequential damages, or limitations on the duration of implied warranties of merchantability or fitness, so these exclusions or limitations may not apply to you.

-This warranty applies only while this appliance is used in the United States or Canada.
+This warranty applies only while this appliance is used in the United States and Canada.